kim-tynes/kim-tynes.github.io/content/portfolio/weather-project/weather-project.md

 ---

-The purpose of this project is to keep track of weather conditions for specific locations, and to analyze weather trends for those areas..
+The purpose of this project is to keep track of weather conditions for specific locations, Analyze weather trends for those areas.

 ## Environment Setup
 This project utilizes Python and SQLite.